 Two states exempt 50% of amounts above $12,000 (single taxpayer) or $18,000 (married taxpayers).
 They are:

-If you’ve collected unemployment compensation this year, your benefits’ impact on your tax bill will depend on a number of factors, including the amount of the benefits received, what other income you have, whether you are single or married (and, if married, whether you and your spouse are both receiving unemployment benefits), and whether you had or are having income tax withheld from benefit payments.
+If you’ve collected the same compensation this year, your benefits’ impact on your tax bill will depend on a number of factors, including the amount of the advantages received, what other income you have, whether you are single or married (and, if married, whether you and your spouse are both receiving this advantage), and whether you had or are having income tax withheld from benefit payments.